Pigging Oil Flow in a Pipeline CFD Simulation

 |petro volume fraction||0|

-At the end of the solution process, two-dimensional contours related to the pressure, velocity, and volume fraction of each of the phases defined in the model are obtained.
+At the end of the solution process, two-dimensional contours related to the pressure, velocity, and volume fraction of each phase defined in the model are obtained.
 All contours of both cases are obtained at the last second of the simulation process.